-To introduce the main methods of medical imaging, namely X-ray, nuclear medicine, magnetic resonance and ultrasound and it enables students to develop an understanding of the physics principles underlying these imaging techniques and an awareness of their clinical applications.
+Tointroduce the main methods of medical imaging, namely X-ray, nuclear medicine, magnetic resonance and ultrasound and it enables students to develop an understanding of the physics principles underlying these imaging techniques and an awareness of their clinical applications.

-CO Number CO Statement Knowledge Level CO1 Describe and explain the concept of the two electrical quantities, KV and MA, that are associated with x-ray production and explain and illustrate the concept of grid ratio, film processing, artifacts and QA K4 CO2 Explain why mammography requires the highest visibility of detail (lowest blurring) and high contrast sensitivity of all radiographic procedures and Identify conditions that can result in film exposure errors in mammography.
-K5 CO3 Explain why multiple views are required to produce an image.
-Describe the scan-and step slice acquisition method and the general characteristics of the data sets it produces.
-K5 CO4 Describe the concept of image detail and why it is an important characteristic in medical imaging in MRI and identify the factor associated with all imaging procedures that limits visibility of detail in an image K5 CO5 Explain how the operator changes the K5
+СО CO Statement Knowledge Number Level CO1 Describe and explain the concept of the two electrical K4 quantities, KV and mA, that are associated with x-ray production.
+CO2 Explain why mammography requires the highest K5 visibility of detail (lowest blurring) and high contrast sensitivity of all radiographic procedures.
+CO3 Explain why multiple views are required to produce K5 an image.
+CO4 Describe the concept of image detail and why it is an K5 important characteristic in medical imaging in MRI and identify the factor associated with all imaging procedures that limits visibility of detail in an image CO5 Explain how the operator changes the ultrasound K5 frequency in a typical imaging system.